- Home

 (Geo)politics

-Conflicts over lifestyles, tension over water or materials are commonplace but at local level.
+Conflicts over lifestyles, tensions over water or materials are regular but managed at a local level, through decentralized arbitration.

 MOBILITY